SAFCSP-Team/binary-tree-decision-tree/README.md

 In `main` function perform the following actions:

 1 - Creat a DecisionTree object with the root question.
 2 - Add the rest of the questions to complete the tree.
+3 - Run the code and try it.

 ```java